Color Tools¶

 Save As and Load: these buttons are used to do just that.
 Any Levels that you have set can be saved to the filesystem and loaded later.
 The used file format is compatible with The Gimp Levels format.

-Reset All: this button reset all Input Levels and Output Levels values for all channels.
+Defaults: resets all Input Levels and Output Levels values for all channels.

 Over Exposure Indicator option checks all color channel to see if more than one channel in a pixel is over-exposed, and you will see the combined color resulting of channel level settings.
 This feature is available as an indicator in the target preview area and has no effect on final rendering.